ga4gh/refget-compliance-suite/docs/utility.md

-Compliance Utility Report tool generates a detailed compliance report on the server using interdependent test cases on command line interface.
-It can also generate a compliance matrix on a html page and a json file for machine readability and extensibility.
+The refget compliance tool generates a detailed compliance report on the server using interdependent test cases on command line interface.
+It can generate a compliance matrix on a html page and a json file for machine readability and extensibility.

 # Getting Started